huggingface/chat-ui/docs/source/configuration/web-search.md

 Many providers are supported for the web search, or you can use locally scraped Google results.

 ### Local

 For locally scraped Google results, put `USE_LOCAL_WEBSEARCH=true` in your `.env.local`.
 Please note that you may hit rate limits as we make no attempt to make the traffic look legitimate.
-To avoid this, you may choose a third party provider, such as Serper, used on the official instance.
+To avoid this, you may choose a provider, such as Serper, used on the official instance.

 ### SearXNG

 > SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.

 You may enable support via the `SEARXNG_QUERY_URL` where `<query>` will be replaceed with the query keywords.
 Please see [ the official documentation ](https://docs.searxng.org/dev/search_api.html) for more information